Databricks Delta is in Private Preview. Contact your account manager or go to

 OPTIMIZE even while other users or jobs are querying the table.
 Eventually you should clean up old snapshots.
 You can do this by running the

 You can control the age of the latest retained snapshot by using the

 VACUUM events RETAIN 24 HOURS

-If you are porting existing pipelines to Delta, you should be aware of the following simplifications and differences compared with the data sources provided by Apache Spark or Apache Hive.
+If you are porting existing pipelines to Databricks Delta, you should be aware of the following simplifications and differences compared with the data sources provided by Apache Spark or Apache Hive.

-Delta handles the following operations automatically.
-You should never do them yourself:
+Databricks Delta handles the following operations automatically, which you should never perform manually:

-- REFRESH TABLE - Delta tables always return the most up-to-date information, so there is no need to manually call REFRESH TABLE after changes
+- REFRESH TABLE - Databricks Delta tables always return the most up-to-date information, so there is no need to manually call

-- Add/Remove Partitions - Delta automatically tracks the set of partitions that are present in a table and updates the list as data is added or removed.
-As a result, there is no need to manually run ALTER TABLE ADD/REMOVE PARTITION
+- Add/Remove Partitions - Databricks Delta automatically tracks the set of partitions that are present in a table and updates the list as data is added or removed.
+As a result, there is no need to manually run

 - Loading a Single Partition Quickly - As an optimization, users sometimes directly load the partition of data they are interested in (for example,

 spark.read.parquet("/data/date=2017-01-01")).
-With Delta, this is unnecessary, since we can quickly scan the list of files to find the list of relevant ones, using the distributed processing power of Spark.
-If you are interested in a single partition, specify that using a WHERE clause (for example,
+With Databricks Delta, this is unnecessary, since we can quickly scan the list of files to find the list of relevant ones, using the distributed processing power of Spark.
+If you are interested in a single partition, specify it using a

 spark.read.parquet("/data").where("date = '2017-01-01'").

-When you port an existing application to Delta, you should avoid the following operations, which bypass the transaction log:
+When you port an existing application to Databricks Delta, you should avoid the following operations, which bypass the transaction log:

-- Manually Modifying Data - Delta uses the transaction log to atomically commit changes to the table.
-Because the log is the source of truth, files that are written out but not added to the transaction log are not be read by Spark.
-Similarly, if you manually delete a file, a pointer to the file will still be present in the transaction log.
-Instead of manually modifying files stored in a Delta table, always use the DML commands that are described in this user guide.
+- Manually Modifying Data - Databricks Delta uses the transaction log to atomically commit changes to the table.
+Because the log is the source of truth, files that are written out but not added to the transaction log are not read by Spark.
+Similarly, if you manually delete a file, a pointer to the file is still present in the transaction log.
+Instead of manually modifying files stored in a Databricks Delta table, always use the DML commands that are described in this user guide.